 Clean dust and debris from charger and tool vents.
 Keep tool handles clean, dry and free of oil or grease.
 Use only mild soap and a damp cloth to clean the tool, battery pack and charger since certain cleaning agents and solvents are harmful to plastics and other insulated parts.
 Some of these include gasoline, turpentine, lacquer thinner, paint thinner, chlorinated cleaning solvents, ammonia and household detergents containing ammonia.
 Never use flammable or combustible solvents around tools.

 Repairs

-For repairs, return the tool, battery pack and charger to your authorised MILWAUKEE® dealer.
+For repairs, return the tool, battery pack and charger to the store where the product was originally purchased or one of our authorised MILWAUKEE® service centres.